Acalypha ostryifolia Riddell ex J.M. Coult.

 Staminate flowers close-up.

 Flowering - June - October.

-Habitat - Moist open ground, fallow ground, cultivated areas, waste ground, roadsides, railroads.
+Habitat - Moist open ground, fallow ground, crop field margins, waste ground, roadsides, railroads.

 Origin - Native to U.S.